Diagnosis

 Bone marrow transplant

-Before the bone marrow transplant, also known as stem cell transplant, your child undergoes a procedure that filters and collects stem cells from his or her blood.
+Before the transplant, a procedure is done to filter and collect blood stem cells from the child's blood.
 The stem cells are stored for later use.
-Then high doses of chemotherapy are used to kill any remaining cancer cells in your child's body.
-Your child's stem cells are then injected into your child's body, where they can form new, healthy blood cells.
+Next, the child receives high doses of chemotherapy to kill any remaining cancer cells.
+Then the blood stem cells are put back into the child's body.
+The transplanted cells can form new, healthy blood cells.

 Immunotherapy